-Board of Directors
+ACE Board of Directors

 Tony Skinner is a lifelong resident of Ventura County.
-He currently serves as the Business Representative for the Tri County Building and Construction Trades Council, a position held since 2005.
+He currently serves as the Business Representative for the Tri-County Building and Construction Trades Council, a position held since 2005.
 He is the President of the IBEW Local 952 and has been a trustee on the Joint Apprenticeship Training Committee since 2002.
 In addition, Mr. Skinner also sits on the Workforce Investment Board of Ventura County.
-He is the ACE Board President, and has been working to make this school possible since 2005.
+He is the ACE Board President and has been working to make this school possible since 2005.

 Gary started Cushing Public Affairs in 2012 after working with Rincon Strategies to focus on representing businesses to government.
 Gary has a degree in Political Science from California State University, Channel Islands and a Master’s Degree in Public Policy and Administration from Cal Lutheran University.
-Gary has been an active member in the Community involved in the Camarillo Chamber of Commerce, Ventura County Tax Payers Association, Boys and Girls Club advisory board, Camarillo Hospice advisory board, Camarillo Health Care District advisory board, Chamber Alliance of Ventura and Santa Barbara County.
+Gary has been an active member in the community involved in the Camarillo Chamber of Commerce, Ventura County Tax Payers Association, Boys and Girls Club advisory board, Camarillo Hospice advisory board, Camarillo Health Care District advisory board, Chamber Alliance of Ventura and Santa Barbara County.

 David Carlson is an Architect and Certified Access Specialist.
 Like Mr. Skinner, he brings an industry perspective to the Board of Directors.
 He currently works for California State University Channel Islands.
 In addition to the ACE Board, he also serves on the Board of the Camarillo Ranch Foundation as President as well as the Community Relations Committee Chair.

 Richard Niday was originally born in Santa Barbara and has been a Ventura County resident for the last 11 years.
 Rich currently serves as the Assistant Business Manager for Sheet Metal Workers Local 104 District-3 and is a trustee for the Tri-Counties Joint Apprenticeship Training Committee.
 He is the Co-chair for Local 104’s Labor Management Cooperative Committee and 401(A) Plan.
-He has been a ACE Board Member since 2016.
+He has been an ACE Board Member since 2016.

 In her current position as the Director of Charter School and Support and Oversight for the Ventura County Office of Education, Ms. Hartsuyker directly oversees the five VCOE sponsored charter schools and provides support to the other Ventura County charter schools and their sponsoring districts.
-In addition, Ms. Hartsuyker is responsible for all statewide testing for VCOE schools, and oversees HS Equivalency testing and student competitions.
+In addition, Ms. Hartsuyker is responsible for all statewide testing for VCOE schools and oversees HS Equivalency testing and student competitions.
 She is also a resource for Ventura County families with questions about their educational options.
 Before coming to the VCOE, Ms. Hartsuyker was the Lead Petitioner and Founder of the MATES Charter in Thousand Oaks.
 As the Founding Board President, Ms. Hartsuyker was actively engaged in all aspects of the school’s governance and operation.
 In addition, Ms. Hartsuyker’s background as a practicing attorney provides valuable insight and familiarity with the laws and regulations that apply to charter schools.
-Ms. Hartsuyker earned her BA in Political Science from the University of California, Irvine followed by a Juris Doctor degree from University of San Diego.
+Ms. Hartsuyker earned her BA in Political Science from the University of California, Irvine followed by a Juris Doctor degree from the University of San Diego.